Compile a regular expression, supplied as a string, into a pattern that can be matched against inputs.

 Tries to match a java.lang.CharSequence.

-element if a group did not match any input).
+If the match succeeds, the result is a list of the matching groups (or a null element if a group did not match any input).
 If the pattern specifies no groups, then the result will be an empty list on a successful match.

-This method attempts to match the entire input by default; to find the next matching subsequence, use an unanchored Regex
+This method attempts to match the entire input by default; to find the next matching subsequence, use an unanchored Regex.

 For example: